 The Airports Environment Protection Regulations 1997 (part of the Airports Act 1996) limit the amount of pollution from industrial chimney stacks.

-An agreement between the ARFF and the Department of Infrastructure and Regional Development (DIRD) monitors the conditions under which hot fire training occurs.
+An agreement between the ARFF and the Department of Infrastructure, Regional Development and Cities monitors the conditions under which hot fire training occurs.

 The agreement states ARFF must: